Martin Compston: "Partying with Arctic Monkeys at 1am? I was in heaven"

 Compston has old phones squirreled away in bottom drawers full of The View’s tracks in embryonic stages.
 “He’d say: ‘Marty, I wrote this song, come and listen to it’, and play it in the corner.
 He’d record them on my phone – because he’d always lose his.”
 Compston’s friends in West End musicals would swing by and they’d sing Jersey Boys numbers until sunrise.
 “It was a very hippy existence for a while – although our neighbours didn’t enjoy it as much as we did!”

-Speaking via Zoom from his home in Las Vegas – his wife is American and the couple split their time between Sin City and the UK – Compston is friendly and filled with the kind of enthusiasm that once made him a top-notch Radio X presenter.
+Speaking via Zoom from his home in Las Vegas – his wife is American and the couple split their time between Sin City and the UK – Compston is friendly and filled with the kind of enthusiasm that makes him such a good part-time podcast presenter.
 He talks openly about his past, and the twist-y turn-y route he’s taken to get where he is today.

 Raised in a working-class background, it was Harrison Ford that first made Compston want to be an actor.
 “I had my little fedora and my dad’s old leather jacket and a whip and I’d run around calling myself Indy.”
 His lightning-bolt moment, though, came when he saw Loach’s 1998 Glasgow-set romance My Name Is Joe.